 And what is clearly evident is that, as with cancer, detecting and diagnosing Alzheimer’s early is vitally important.
 The earlier the treatment starts, the more likely it is to have a positive effect on how the disease progresses.
 For clinical trials, knowing that the participating patients really have Alzheimer’s -- and not another form of dementia -- gives more confidence in the results.

 “There are treatments for Alzheimer’s that improve the symptoms and that often help people function better for a longer period of time,” says Rachelle Doody, MD, Global Head of Neurodegeneration at Roche.
-“And one reason for having an early diagnosis of Alzheimer’s disease is the opportunity to participate in clinical trials that may benefit society and the future, and it may also benefit the patients if these treatments are shown to be effective.”
+“And one reason for having an early diagnosis of Alzheimer’s disease is the opportunity to participate in clinical trials that may benefit society and the future.”

 Stepping out of the shadows